Tips for Visiting Napa & Sonoma with Kids

 When we told people we were taking 4 kids to wine country, we got laughed in the face.
 “Ha, good luck!” were the exact words, I believe.

 Let me tell you, I had my own apprehensions at first.
 But we did it.
 We packed up four kids between the ages of 1 and 4 and flew to the holy grail of wine, Napa Valley!
-And while it was a little hectic at first (but mostly because of a broken down car, not the kids), we survived to tell the tale.
+And while it was a little hectic at first, we survived to tell the tale.

 Now that all is said and done, I’m convinced that traveling to California wine country with kids is absolutely doable.
 In fact, you (and the kids!) might actually even enjoy it!